Doing business with us - our procurement strategy

 Spending locally, where possible

 We always want to spend as locally as possible, but within the rules.
 If you run a local business and want to be considered for any of our contracts, then give us your details using the form below.
-Register with The Chest too to be in the running for work advertised there.
+You can also register with The Chest to be in the running for work advertised there.

 Need more assistance?
 Contact our procurement team for more advice and sign up to be on our list of suppliers.